Mwebb512/students/rsanz.md

 ## About Me:

-**Major**: Computer Science, Studio Art (Minor)
+**Major**: Computer Science, Art (Minor)

 Hello!
 My name is Reagan Sanz.
 I am currently a Junior, and this is my second semester in UTK's computer science program (Pellissiippi Transfer).
 I enjoy watching marvel movies, reading books, and drinking coffee.

+I'm hoping to pursue hobbies/careers that combine both my programming/engineering skills and my artistic abilities.
+Whether it's a pencil on paper or code on a screen, I simply love to **create**.

 **My Favorites**:
 * Favorite Movie: Guardians of the Galaxy
 * Favorite Shows: Moonknight, Good Omens, the Mandalorian
 * Favorite Book: Cemetery Boys
+* Favorite Song: "This Side of Paradise" by Coyote Theory

 ## Engineering/Computer Science Experience